Find it fast:

 A traditional bridging loan may not require a salary if the loan is secured against property or another valuable asset.
 Lenders primarily assess the value of the collateral rather than your income.

-However, some lenders may offer bridging loans based on your creditworthiness and income.
-In such cases, having a regular salary could strengthen your application and improve your chances of approval.
+However, some lenders will only offer bridging loans based on your creditworthiness and income.
+In such cases, having a regular salary could strengthen your application and drastically improve your chances of approval.

 Property renovation project: